 Related: The Best Charcoal Grills

-Best for Big Green Egg: Big Green Egg Natural Oak and Hickory Lump Charcoal
+Big Green Egg Natural Oak and Hickory Lump Charcoal

-What We Don't Like: Hard to light
+What We Don't Love: Hard to light

 There's something to be said for buying the recommended fuel to go with your Big Green Egg to maximize your experience.
 It's no surprise, then, that many chefs consider Big Green Egg charcoal a secret ingredient that contributes to great flavor.

 Made in the U.S. with American oak and hickory hardwood, Big Green Egg sources its natural charcoal to ensure that it contains no fillers, nitrates, chemicals, anthracite coal, limestone, treated wood, or petroleum products, so it’s pretty darn pure.
 This eco-friendly fuel can be a bit challenging to light, but it’s a more than fair trade-off for the quality of the fuel and the fantastic flavor it imparts.
-This is available in 20-pound bags.
+It's available in 20-pound bags.

-Best for Smoking: Royal Oak All Natural Hardwood Lump Charcoal
+Royal Oak All Natural Hardwood Lump Charcoal

-What We Don't Like: Inconsistent quality
+What We Don't Love: Inconsistent quality

 Related: The Best Smokers

-Best Mild Flavor: Cowboy All Natural Hardwood Lump Charcoal
+Cowboy All Natural Hardwood Lump Charcoal

-What We Like: Subtle flavor, affordable
+What We Love: Subtle flavor, affordable, great for everyday grilling

-What We Don't Like: Inconsistent sizes
+What We Don't Love: Inconsistent size

 Sometimes you just want your food to taste like what it is, without too much of a pronounced smoky flavor.
-Cowboy Lump Charcoal uses a carefully formulated mix of oak, hickory, and maple that will give a long, clean burn without imparting much flavor to your cooking, and definitely steering clear of any bitter off-notes.
+Cowboy Lump Charcoal uses a carefully formulated mix of oak, hickory, and maple that will give a long, clean burn without imparting much flavor to your cooking and definitely steering clear of any bitter off-notes.

 Related: The Best Portable Grills

-Best for Bold Flavor: B&B Charcoal Oak Lump Charcoal
+B&B Charcoal Oak Lump Charcoal

-What We Like: Lots of flavor, affordable, no chemicals or fillers added
+What We Love: Lots of flavor, affordable, no chemicals or fillers added

-What We Don't Like: Unsure of sourcing
+What We Don't Love: Unsure of sourcing

 Related: The Best Grill Brushes